os-climate/osc-github-devops/.github/actions/standalone-linting-action/README.md

 # ⛔️ Linting Action

-This action is designed to run as a standalone linting step.
-This is helpful for tools that do not run well (or cannot run) under the GitHub marketplace pre-commit.ci application.
+This action runs linting checks as a standalone step, which is helpful for tools that do not run well (or cannot run) under the GitHub marketplace pre-commit.ci application.